 The afternoon brought a sobering visit, without the progeny understandably, to Tuol Sleng Genocide Museum.
 A former high school, this was taken over by Pol Pot and his despicable cronies as one of the particularly awful torture and execution centres during the Khmer Rouge regime.
 In the four years spanning from 1975-79 an estimated 17,000 people were imprisoned here.
 They were repeatedly tortured and coerced into naming family members, friends, associates, or near strangers, who in turn were summarily arrested, tortured and more than likely, executed.
 Just wearing glasses was enough to indict you to extermination.
 The regime’s paranoia went into overdrive as their repulsive rule continued, their own members turned upon themselves in panic and purged their own ranks.
 The atrocious stories told on our audio guide, accompanied by photographs, heart rending snippets of trials at The Hague, walking through minuscule prison cells in rooms that once were classrooms for scores of happy children…… it’s truly a terrible, terrible place.
 From here the vast majority were taken for their final stop in the killing fields outside the city, but a visit here is enough to feel the terror of this recent history…. and to think that Pol Pot died of old age (or maybe, suicide, but at a far too ripe old age of 72) as the international community looked on, is a disgrace.

 Wonderfully, the city now is a vibrant place of inviting restaurants, cafes and bars.
-We are incredible food, and tested out a few excellent restAurants: notably, some interesting contemporary Khmer gourmet offerings at Malis, and then a great decadent Sunday brunch at Chinese House- what a place!
+We are incredible food, and tested out a few excellent restaurants: notably, some interesting contemporary Khmer gourmet offerings at Malis, and then a great decadent Sunday brunch at Chinese House- what a place!
 It would have been fine to have stayed longer in the city to see more: on our to-do list it must remain for the time being.

 From Phnom Penh it was time to move west towards Angkor, stopping for a night in Battambang.
 An unpromising start to the journey when a car for 5 arrived instead of a decent sized van was fairly quickly resolved, and our slightly hapless driver Tom took us via the floating villages of Kampong Chhnang.
 We chartered a rickety old boat whose engine kept on cutting out, thankfully, with some shade- it was honestly well into the forties- and went out onto the Tonle Sap to view these peculiar floating villages, clustered together on the river, connected by planks and mysterious plants.
-The sides of the river were choked by plastic and debris, and frankly, the whole place is an uncomfortable insight into a very harsh reality.
+It was impossibly hot and humid, the sides of the river were choked by plastic and debris, and frankly, the whole place is an uncomfortable insight into a very harsh reality.
 Latrines empty direct into the river (certainly makes you think twice about ordering river fish), wooden houses on impossible stilts and punctured by holes teeter over ready to plunge into the water, while the villagers fish in that relentless heat.
 Much, much sterner stuff they are made of than any of us indeed.